rauberJv/futurama-knowledgebook/README.md

 ## 📖 About

 Futurama Knowledge Book is a comprehensive web application that serves as an encyclopedia for all things Futurama.
-Browse through characters, episodes, and interesting facts about the beloved animated series.
+Browse through characters, seasons and episodes.
 ## 🛠️ Built With

 - **[Next.js](https://nextjs.org/)** (v15.1) - React framework for production-grade applications